There is no better way of understanding your customers than seeing the world through their eyes.

 A customer journey map is a visual representation of the experience your customers have with your brand from original engagement and into hopefully a long-term relationship.

-After talking to different stakeholders and noticing the gaps and possible opportunities we were missing on, the UX Research team understood the benefits a project like a customer journey map would bring to the business.
+After talking to different stakeholders and noticing the gaps and possible opportunities we were missing on, the UX Research team understood the benefits a project like the customer journey map would bring to the business.

 It also seemed to be the perfect reason to bring all the teams together and assess the end-to-end user journey with fresh eyes.